TUKUA TE PONO

 If he's done nothing wrong, why doesn't he go and fight it in the US?

-The US has used a controversial WWI law which they promised would never be used to prosecute journalistic activity, against a publisher for the first time.
-Under the 1917 Espionage act, a secret Grand Jury is only permitted to decide whether the material was classified or not - and we know it was.
-The jury is not allowed to even consider whether the material was evidence of Human Rights crimes.
+The US has dug up a vague old law they promised would never be used against publishers creating a dangerous new legal precedent.
+Under the 1917 Espionage Act, a secret Grand Jury is only permitted to decide whether the material was classified or not.
+The defendant is not allowed to argue that the information was in the public interest even if it is undisputed evidence of Human Rights crimes.

-Furthermore over 30 top US Security and Whitehouse Officials have revealed the CIA called for 'sketches' to kidnap and murder Assange in the streets of London.
+Furthermore US Security Officials have revealed the CIA called for 'sketches' to assassinate Assange.
+This rules out any hope of him being treated 'fairly'.
 Under no circumstances should he be extradited there.

 'Assange must never be extradited to the United States.
 It's a serious threat to him personally and freedoms we usually honour, such as Press Freedom, Freedom of Expresssion and Freedom of Information'

 Surely we can trust UK justice to determine this extradition request fairly?